 Nokdujeon is a type of savory Korean pancake made with ground mung bean batter.
 It’s also called bindaetteok (빈대떡) or nokdu bindaetteok (녹두 빈대떡).
 While nokdujeon is a classic holiday dish, it’s highly popular also as a street food, as you may have seen in the Netflix Street Food episode of Gwangjang Market in Seoul.

-You may be thinking you’ve never heard of mung beans.
-Actually, you might know these beans better by their sprouts — those bean sprouts which are common in many Asian dishes.
+You may think you’ve never heard of mung beans.
+Actually, you may know these beans better by their sprouts — those bean sprouts which are common in many Asian dishes.
 The most well known Korean dish made with mung bean spouts is the side dish called sukju namul (숙주나물).